What Is Autocratic Leadership? Definition, Pros and Cons

 Jobs for autocratic leaders

-Primary duties: These law enforcement professionals must abide by the strict rules of the judicial system to ensure the safety of inmates and fellow correctional officers (COs).
-They patrol the correctional institution, secure the facility and inmates and assist in various elements of inmate rehabilitation.
-While education requirements and training vary in each state, COs complete safety and enforcement training and courses on institutional policies.
 They utilize autocratic leadership among their team and in the facility to ensure that employees follow all the rules.
-Each facility has a warden who employs autocratic leadership to make decisions for the well-being of the inmates based on judicial law.
+Most facilities also have a warden who employs autocratic leadership to make decisions for the well-being of the inmates based on judicial law.

-Primary duties: The manufacturing industry operates under specific guidelines to produce quality materials.
-Warehouse supervisors are responsible for training employees, regulating and maintaining production standards, promoting safety and reporting on production quality.
+Primary duties: Warehouse supervisors are responsible for training employees, regulating and maintaining production standards, promoting safety and reporting on production quality.
+They work under the manufacturing industry's specific guidelines to produce quality materials.
 These supervisors often use the autocratic leadership style to be sure that their team safely operates equipment, meets production goals and creates quality deliverables.
-Warehouse supervisors may have many years of experience and training that allows them to lead.

 Primary duties: While different culinary industries have different standards, restaurant managers lead their teams in providing quality customer service and food to patrons.
 Their responsibilities include training employees, inspecting production quality and conducting customer relations as needed.
 Autocratic leadership helps restaurant managers maintain high-quality standards to improve the patron experience.

-Primary duties: An operating room can be a high-pressure environment for medical professionals.
-Surgeons lead the operation team in stabilizing patients, performing surgical procedures and quickly addressing emergency situations.
-In the OR, a surgeon uses autocratic leadership to maintain the team’s focus and delegate tasks appropriately.
-Surgeons earn multiple levels of advanced education and complete residencies that provide real-world training, all of which provide them with the knowledge and authority to lead in the OR.
+Primary duties: Surgeons lead the operation team in stabilizing patients, performing surgical procedures and quickly addressing emergency situations.
+In the operating room, a surgeon uses autocratic leadership to maintain the team's focus and delegate tasks appropriately.
+They lead others while remaining calm in high-pressure situations.